Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Introduction

 Software development has long been regarded as a complex, resource-intensive task that relies heavily on collaboration among domain experts~\cite{whitehead2007collaboration,bialy2017software,evans2004domain}, such as software architects, programmers, and testers.
 Recent advances in large language model (LLM) agents have opened up new opportunities for automatic \textit{end-to-end software development} tasks, which aim to produce executable software directly from natural language requirements~\cite{agent4se}.
 By simulating real-world development processes, multi-agent workflows can translate user requirements into executable applications.

 However, most prior approaches follow a linear, waterfall-style pipeline in which requirements analysis, design, implementation, and testing are executed sequentially~\cite{MetaGPT, ChatDev, AISD, Claude-Code, liualtdev}.
-This workflow oversimplifies the dynamic and iterative nature of real-world software development and fails to handle the development of complex software.
+This workflow oversimplifies the dynamic and iterative nature of real-world software development and fails to handle the development of more realistic software.
 Some research explores the possibility of designing an agile workflow to conduct iterative software development.
 For example, AgileCoder~\cite{AgileCoder} designs a Scrum-inspired workflow, where the software development proceeds in iterative sprints.
-However, it primarily relies on the underlying model to identify extension points between different iterations at the code level, failing to explicitly capture and model the complex dependencies between different requirements and provide the necessary contexts accordingly, which results in its limited capability in handling complex, large-scale software projects.
+However, it primarily relies on the capability of the underlying model to identify relevant context and extension points within the increasingly larger code repository, which results in its limited capability in developing applications with more features and constraints.

-Moreover, existing works still focus on relatively simple development scenarios, such as small-scale Python applications or basic web pages, which fall short of the complexity encountered in real-world software development~\cite{agent4se}.
+Moreover, existing works still focus on relatively simple development scenarios, such as common and small-scale Python applications or web pages (\eg{} snake game), which fall short of the complexity encountered in real-world software development~\cite{agent4se,peng2025code}.
 For instance, MetaGPT~\cite{MetaGPT} has been applied to develop Python applications with fewer than 250 lines of code.
 In contrast, more complex development scenarios, such as Android development, pose additional challenges.
 Implementing features on Android often requires handling intricate application lifecycles, coordinating asynchronous tasks, managing diverse dependency configurations, and integrating with platform-specific APIs.
 However, the effectiveness of \agent{}s in such more complex development scenarios remains largely unexplored.